hahoang1903/SP-Project/readme.md

 npm run dev
 ```

+:warning: You have to run both backend and frontend.
+Backend requirements and running tutorial can be found in [backend repo](https://github.com/chnk58hoang/SpeechRecognittionBackend/)
 :warning: If browser used to run the app is Chrome, then the flag `#unsafely-treat-insecure-origin-as-secure` should be enabled via `chrome://flags/#unsafely-treat-insecure-origin-as-secure`.
 Then you should add your IP address as below.
 ![add ip](/demo/addIP.png)
 Then relaunch Chrome and you are good to go.